-- b.
+Theme 2.3 Microeconomic Objectives and Policies Economics Content 2.3.
+1 Governments' Microeconomic Objectives Additional Information a.
+Governments' microeconomic objectives are efficiency and equity b.
 Efficiency in markets occurs when the social optimum is achieved, where Marginal Social Benefit (MSB) = Marginal Social Cost (MSC), maximising society's welfare c.
-Deadweight loss results when the social optimum is not - achieved - Deadweight loss can be explained as the reduction in net benefit to society when output level is not at the social optimum - d.
+Deadweight loss results when the social optimum is not achieved Deadweight loss can be explained as the reduction in net benefit to society when output level is not at the social optimum d.
 Efficient resource allocation may not result in equitable outcomes e.
-Equity occurs when there is fairness in the distribution of essential goods and services

-Inequity is a distributional issue and not considered a market failure.

-2.2.2 Market Failure and its Causes

-- a.
-Market failure occurs when the free market is unable to allocate resources efficiently - b.
-Markets may fail in terms of - non-provision of public goods due to non-rivalry and non-excludability - non-socially optimal levels of goods and services due to the presence of externalities and/or information failure

-An awareness of nonrejectability characteristic of public goods is required.

-Knowledge of asymmetric information, adverse selection and moral hazard. market dominance and factor immobility are not required.
+Equity occurs when there is fairness in the distribution of essential goods and services Inequity is a distributional issue and not considered a market failure.
+2.3.2 Market Failure and its Causes Additional Information a.
+Market failure occurs when the free market is unable to allocate resources efficiently b.
+Markets may fail in terms of non-provision of public goods due to non-rivalry and non-excludability non-socially optimal levels of goods and services due to the presence of externalities, information failure (including asymmetric information), immobility of factors of production, and market dominance An awareness of non- rejectability as a characteristic of public goods is required.
+Asymmetric information may lead to adverse selection and moral hazard.
+Diagrammatic analyses of factor immobility, asymmetric information, moral hazard and adverse selection are not required.